Feng1231/CVWO-backend/README.md

 ## Database
 * ensure you have your default postgresql user and password configured in '/config/database.yml', make changes to the user and password accordingly if needed.
+* ensure url in '/config/initializers/cors.rb' is correctly configured to be your frontend base url.

 create database
 ```